jetag/IROS_f1tenth/README.md

 2. The directory locations for a lot of the system specific files
 3. The parameters in Trajectory generator for your respective track condition and style
 4. To setup Foxglove, I followed https://github.com/JChunX/foxglove-onboard
+5. There is also the vesc motor file in the scripts folder.
+You can use that configuration for your VESC MKV

+Happy racing!